fiskaly/coding-challenges/README.md

 - hex-editor-challenge-react-ts: Web developer all levels.
 Implementations are expected to vary for each skill-level
 - signing-service-challenge-go: Mid / Senior Backend developer
 - signing-service-challenge-ts: Mid / Senior Backend developer
+- sre-challenge: SRE all levels.
+Implementations and expectations are expected to vary for each skill-level